ryan-mcclue/ryan-mcclue/src/knowledge.md

 remains unchanged

 ## Peripherals
+CRC:
+High range of error detections with small checksum value.
+Treats data as a binary polynomial and performs modulo-2 division by a fixed/generator polynomial.
+The remainder is the checksum.
+CRC32-IEEE in STM, Ethernet, MPEG (0x04C11DB7)
+CRC-32C in Btrfs (0x1EDC6F41)
+Different polynomials used to target particular errors, e.g. burst, random etc.

+CRC32 is a function family, i.e. isn't one standard algorithm.
+The parameters are the 32-bit input polynomial, the byte ordering, the bit ordering, whether there's padding, and whether there's an initial input value.
+The STM32F1 series is specialized to compute only the 0x4C11DB7 polynomial, with the initial value 0xFFFFFFFF.
+That's a common one (used in 802.3 Ethernet), but isn't the only one.

+STM32F1 implements the CRC32 from IEEE 802.3 (Ethernet).
+Lots of other systems use that CRC32-IEEE, but there are a few other different CRC32 standards in common use.
+MPEG2 also uses the same CRC32 version as Ethernet.
+CRC32C is probably the second most common CRC32 function used.

 IMU:
 A MEMS IMU sensor giving 9DOF, should be pre-calibrated and hopefully digital to avoid analog noise:
 * accelerometer (90% of time tell us which way is down, i.e. what side are you facing)